Luleå: Transportation

+Luleå became a transport hub in the region for ore, steel and freight, with trans-shipping between road, ship and rail.

 Public transport

 Public transport in Luleå is operated by Luleå Lokaltrafik and consists of five main bus lines, an additional five bus lines, and direct connection bus traffic and night bus service.
 From Luleå Bus station, Länstrafiken i Norrbotten operates several regional bus lines within Norrbotten County.

 Air

-Luleå Airport (IATA: LLA, ICAO: ESPA), located 7 km (5 mi) south of the city centre, is the fifth largest airport in Sweden, with about 1.2 million yearly passengers.
+Luleå/Kallax Airport (IATA: LLA, ICAO: ESPA), located 7 km (5 mi) south of the city centre, is the fifth largest airport in Sweden, with about 1.2 million yearly passengers.
 It is the largest airport in Norrland.
 The domestic route to Stockholm Arlanda Airport is the third busiest domestic route in Sweden with over 1 million passengers per year.
-Luleå Lokaltrafik operates connections to and from Luleå Airport via Line 4 and 104.
+There are about 15 daily flights to and from Stockholm.
+Luleå Lokaltrafik operates connections to and from Luleå/Kallax Airport via lines 4 and 104.

 In total, there are seven scheduled destinations and about 15 additional charter destinations.
 The Stockholm Arlanda Airport route is operated by Scandinavian Airlines and Norwegian Air Shuttle and serves the vast majority of passengers at the airport with about 16 daily connections each way.
 Scandinavian Airlines also operates a direct connection to Göteborg Landvetter Airport.

-Nextjet operates connections to and from Göteborg Landvetter Airport via Höga Kusten Airport, and their Tromsø Airport – Oulu Airport route lands at Luleå airport on some departures.
+Nextjet operates connections to and from Göteborg Landvetter Airport via Höga Kusten Airport, and their Tromsø Airport – Oulu Airport route lands at Luleå/Kallax Airport on some departures.
 Jonair offers connections to Pajala Airport.